Go to main page in English

 Twenty thousand years ago the planet was immersed in the last known glaciation.
 It was during this period when many inhabitants of Europe, fleeing the ice, moved southwards, finding a climatic refuge in today’s Galicia and Northern Portugal.
 Ten thousand years later, already in the Neolithic era, the Würm glaciation receded and the population moved northwards again… This is the beginning of the great epic of the Celts!

 “The first country in Europe” – after the Galician Kingdom was established in 410 CE – has a very distinctive character.

-Galicia (Galiza) has a strong Celtic background.
-Yet Galicia is unique in Herself and has a vibrant culture, folklore and traditions transmitted from antiquity.
+Galicia (Galiza) can be considered the original territory of the Celts , the cradle of the Druidic Primordial Tradition.
+Yet Galicia is unique in Herself and has a vibrant culture and folklore transmitted from antiquity.

 At present, the stateless nation of Galicia is an autonomous territory within the framework of the Spanish State.
-However, all members of the IDG (and not only, of course) claim for a lasting and enduring freedom.
+Thus, all members of the IDG (and not only of course) claim for a lasting and enduring freedom.

 In fact, the old Kingdom is split in two halves: Galicia proper to the north of Minho river and the region called Northern Portugal to the south of said river.
-Still, both territories share an undeniable common cultural and linguistic heritage, and strong social and economic ties.
+Still, both territories – core of the ancient Callaecia or Gallaecia – share an undeniable common cultural and linguistic heritage, and strong social and economic ties.
 Since 2008 they form an official “Euro-Region”.

 Facts and Figures

 - Local name: Galiza.

 - Other names: Galicia (English, Spanish), Galice (French), Galicien (German).
-Callaecia or Gallaecia is a historical name often used for the territory comprising both today’s Galicia and Northern Portugal.
+Callaecia or Gallaecia is a historical name often used for the territory comprising both today’s Galicia, Northern Portugal and some adjacent areas.

 - Population: 2.7 million (in official Galician territory) / 3.7 m.
 (Northern Portugal).
 Combined total of 6.4 million.